Irfan-Chowdhury/Doctors-Portal/README.md

 - 75-3 Save Registered user information in the database
 - 75-5 (Recap) Send JWT token to back end for verification
 - 75-6 (Recap) Verify JWT Token and create custom hook
+- 75-7 Load all users on the Dashboard page

 ## `PACKAGES`
 #### 1. Create [React](https://reactjs.org/) App
 ```bash